anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 ## Executive Summary

-The RC2 was established to ensure implementations of the CNTT Reference Architecture 2 (RA2), such as the Reference Implementation 2 (RI2), meet functional and performance requirements derived from RA2 and the CNTT Reference Model (RM).
-For the purpose of this chapter, cloud infrastructure and cloud native network function (CNF) testing will be specified to evaluate **Conformance** (i.e. adherence) to, and demonstrated proficiency with, all aspects of hardware and software delivery that is within the scope of CNTT.
+The Reference Conformance for the Kubernetes-based workstream (RC2) was established to ensure implementations of the CNTT Reference Architecture 2 (RA2), such as the Reference Implementation 2 (RI2), meet functional and performance requirements specified in RA2 and the CNTT Reference Model (RM).
+Cloud infrastructure and cloud native network function (CNF) verification and validation will be utilised to evaluate **Conformance** (i.e. adherence) to the Ra-2 and RM specifications.
 Conformance scope includes:

  - Test criteria with requirements tracebility ensuring implementations of cloud infrastructure match expected capabilites exemplified by CNTT Reference Implementations and CNFs match match expected capabilites for consuming compliant cloud infrastructure resources
  - Guidelines for conformance testing evaluation criteria used for CNTT related infrastructure badging programs